 - Evaluating the EHS training program/trainer/material itself to determine if it’s effective and how it can be improved

 That second bullet, above, is what “continuous improvement” is all about.

-EHS training developers and trainers should use the results of the learner evaluations and all other training evaluations to periodically review the effectiveness of the training materials and training presentation themselves.
+EHS training developers and trainers should also use the results of the learner evaluations and all other training evaluations to periodically review the effectiveness of the training materials and training presentation themselves.
 Evaluation should include course content, training delivery methods, additional training materials, trainer performance, learning environment, and more.

 Remember to also use information from incident investigations, job-site observations, safety audits, and inspection data to make improvements to the training as well.